MarlinZapp/firefly-rpc/README.md

 Go to the [Thrift Server](https://github.com/MarlinZapp/firefly-thrift-server) and [Thrift Client](https://github.com/MarlinZapp/firefly-thrift-client) repositories.

-With `cargo build --release`, you can create the up to date releases of both of them.
+There you can find the [server](https://github.com/MarlinZapp/firefly-thrift-server/releases) and [client](https://github.com/MarlinZapp/firefly-thrift-client/releases/) releases.

-Copy the releases from `target/release` into the `firefly/client` and `firefly/server` folders.
+Copy the unzipped releases into `firefly/client` and `firefly/server` folders in the project directory.

 Make sure node.js is installed.
-Install the node packages by running `npm i`.
+Install the node packages by running `npm i` in the project directory.

 Afterwards run the simulation by executing the `start.sh` script.
+Press enter to start and stop the simulation.
 You can adjust a lot of variables in the `start.sh` script from this repository.
-Press enter to start and stop the simulation.

 Open your browser on `localhost:3000`.
 Enjoy.